Wireless Multihop Quantum Teleportation Utilizing a 4-Qubit Cluster State: Quantum wireless multihop teleportation

-To achieve the aim of this section, first, let us consider a one-hop teleportation through the amplitude damping channel.
-From Figs. \ref{Mfig2} (a) and (b), it can be seen that {\bf S} is a neighborhood node of {\bf E} and consequently, we can infer that particles $S_3$, $E_1$, $E_3$ and $E_2$ are entangled such that the quantum entanglement is $\left|\mathcal{CS}\right\rangle_{S_3E_1E_3E_2}$.
-In order to transmit $\left|\chi\right\rangle_{S_1S_2}$ through a noisy channel, we perform Bell state measurements on particles pairs $(S_1,S_3)$ and $(S_2,E_3)$, and then take the noise model into consideration, thus we obtain.
+In this section, we propose a quantum wireless multihop teleportation for wireless mesh backbone networks.
+Firstly, let us consider the case $N=2$.
+From Figs. \ref{fig2} (a) and (b), it can be seen that A is a neighborhood node of J and consequently, we can infer that particles $A_3$, $J_3$, $J_1$ and $J_2$ are entangled.
+Now, performing Bell state measurements on particles pairs $(A_1,A_3)$ and $(A_2,J_2)$ and we obtain.

 where we have used the following formulas for mathematical simplicity: \begin{widetext}